AjeshAjayan/blog-saas/README.md

 - ***Logout is just a mock link/button that redirect user to login page.
 Cookie won't be cleared** (requirement not met)
 - Sitemap and robot.txt not configured
 - Not handle JWT refresh token
+- Not all components are reusable.
+However, input, button, and some other components are made reusable.

 ## Screenshots